-While being with my mother in an inpatient hospice in 2010, I was struck by the similarities between the birthing and dying experiences.
-This epiphany sparked my desire to work in Hospice; subsequently, I became a Hospice & Palliative Care Volunteer with Jewish Family & Community Services, as well as a Volunteer with Kaiser Oakland Hospice.
+I was with my mother as she was dying in an inpatient hospice in 2010, and it was my first time seeing someone die.
+I was struck by how amazing hospice services were, as well as the similarities between the birthing and dying experiences.
+One of the nurses had been a midwife and, finding a quiet place to sit in the group living area, we were able to have an amazing conversation.
+The epiphany sparked my desire to expand beyond birth and explore the end of life; subsequently, I became a Hospice & Palliative Care Volunteer with Jewish Family & Community Services, as well as a Volunteer with Kaiser Oakland Hospice.

-Feeling there was a missing component for me in serving as a Hospice volunteer, I was thrilled to discover the work of End of Life Doulas, which is based on the model of how birth doulas serve women and their families.
-I trained with INELDA (International End of Life Doula Association) and am convinced of the tremendous contribution that providing this type of care offers to dying people and their loved ones.
+After starting to feel that there was a missing component for me in serving as a Hospice volunteer, I was thrilled to discover the work of End of Life Doulas, which is based on the service delivery model of how birth doulas serve women and their families.
+I trained with INELDA (International End of Life Doula Association) and became convinced of the tremendous contribution that providing this type of care offers to dying people and their loved ones.

 In 2017, I worked with my first client who chose the Medical Aid in Dying option.
 As she had no one in her life to help prepare and hand her the medicines (since Hospice staff were not allowed to participate), I was able to assist her in getting her wishes met to end her suffering and die peacefully.
 Since then, I have continued to assist others who choose this option, as I firmly believe that people with a terminal prognosis have the right to choose how and when to die, to relieve their pain and suffering in a humane and dignified way.